Mons Claudianus: Life in Mons Claudianus

 The quarry was administered by the Roman army.
 The quarry men of Mons Claudianus were a skilled and well-paid civilian workforce, and their lifestyle at the quarry could even be described as luxurious.
 The Ostraca refer to four groups of people: soldiers and officials; skilled, civilian workers; unskilled workers; and women and children.
 According to the Ostraca (earthen pots with inscriptions on them) many of the workers at Mons Claudianus earned around 47 drachmas a month -which was about twice as much as their counterparts in the Nile Valley as well as one 'artab' which was approximately 47 pints of wheat.
-Evidence has been found of 55 different food plants and 20 sources of animal proteins, with donkey being the meat most commonly eaten, probably due to the number that donkeys existed.
-Fish from the Red Sea, luxuries like artichoke and citron as well as pepper from India and Game animals, snails and oysters were some of the foods available.
+Evidence has been found of 55 different food plants and 20 sources of animal proteins, with donkey being the meat most commonly eaten, probably due to the number of donkeys that existed.
+Fish from the Red Sea, luxuries like artichoke and citron as well as pepper from India and game animals, snails and oysters were some of the foods available.
 Findings of seeds of cabbage, leaf beet, lettuce, mint, basil and a few others, which would not have been present if the vegetables were delivered to eat, suggest that, food was both delivered and grown at Mons Claudianus, to maintain the health of the workers with proper iron and vitamin C intake.
 Germinated, carbonised barley grains have also been found, suggesting that the inhabitants brewed beer.
 Imported chaff, straw, barley grain, charcoal and midden material were used for animal fodder, as temper for the making of wall plaster and mud-brick, and for fuel for the ovens and fires.
 At the Quarries, several columns, some basins and a bath can still be found lying broken; the largest column is 60 ft high and weighs some 200 tonnes.
 Many buildings still survive intact to roof height.
 The settlement resembled a fort with walls and projecting towers, and housed an estimated 1,000 people, both quarrymen and guards.
 The stones from the quarries were shaped in the desert, possibly to reduce their weight, then taken to the Nile Valley to be shipped to Rome.